 Painted the cupboard doors White.
 After doing SO much research, we prepped them first with Owatrol, £29 from eBay with delivery, then painted the cupboards with very basic White trade emulsion, then gave each cupboard a coat of clear floor varnish- left over from doing the floors.
 One year on and there is one small chip to the inside of one of the cupboards, but thats all.
 We're pleased with the results, the finish is very hardwearing in our tiny, high traffic kitchen.

 Replaced the work surfaces with HAMMARP Ikea solid wood counter tops.
-We bought 2 of the shorter lengths for £200, and we installed them ourselves, including cutting out the sink hole! (good work, Mr Bullivant).
+We bought 2 of the shorter lengths for a total of £200, and we installed them ourselves, including cutting out the sink hole! (good work, Mr Bullivant).
 The landlord paid for these but I included them in the totals in case yours won't.

 Painted the walls bright white using cheap trade emulsion.
 You can buy a large tub for £20 from Wickes (although we needed far less of it in reality!)